-In the file, event types and their properties are listed under <util:map id="enabledEventsMapping">.
+In the file, event types and their properties are listed in the enabledEventsMapping map (<util:map id="enabledEventsMapping">).
 The map has three parts:

-- WEB\SERVICES Event types related to accessing JasperReports Server through a web service. - GUI Event types for access through the user interface.

-• INTERNAL - Event types used by the server itself, such as when running a scheduled report.
+- WEB_SERVICES Event types related to accessing JasperReports Server through a web service. - GUI Event types for access through a user interface. - INTERNAL Event types used by the server itself, such as when running a scheduled report.